Lagrangian Fibrations onto Varieties with Isolated Quotient Singularities

 \section{Examples}

 In this section, we provide some examples to show that Theorem \ref{thm-main} is sharp.
-Concretely, we demonstrate that the conclusion in Theorem \ref{thm-main} does not hold in either one of the following more general situations: \begin{itemize} \item[(1)] $X$ has (not necessarily isolated) quotient singularities, or \item[(2)] $M$ is a singular symplectic variety. \end{itemize} \begin{eg} The following example, of which the authors learnt from an unpublished lecture note of Kurnosov \cite[p.\ 57]{Kur22}, shows that the conclusion in Theorem \ref{thm-main} is wrong if we only assume that $X$ has (not necessarily isolated) quotient singularities.
+Concretely, we demonstrate that the conclusion in Theorem \ref{thm-main} does not hold in either one of the following more general situations: \begin{itemize} \item[(1)] $X$ has (not necessarily isolated) quotient singularities, or \item[(2)] $M$ is a singular symplectic variety. \end{itemize} \begin{eg} The following example shows that the conclusion in Theorem \ref{thm-main} is wrong if we only assume that $X$ has (not necessarily isolated) quotient singularities.
+The authors learnt of this example from an unpublished lecture note of Kurnosov \cite[p.\ 57]{Kur22}; they are grateful to the referee for pointing out that it goes back to a construction of Hwang and Oguiso \cite{HO11}.
 Indeed, let $E$ be an elliptic curve, denote $M':=E\times E\times E\times \C^3$, and let $f'\colon M'\to \C^3$ be the projection.
 Note that $M'$ admits an action by $G := \Z/2\Z$ as follows:

 where $\tau$ is a $2$-torsion point of $E$.
 Let $M:=M'/G$ and $X:=\C^3/G$ be the respective quotients, and let $f\colon M\to X$ be the natural projection.
 Note that the action of $G$ on $M'$ has no fixed points, so that $M$ is smooth.
 Note, moreover, that the nowhere-vanishing $2$-form